-Preceptorship is a structured programme for the newly qualified Registered Nurse, Registered Midwife, Registered Nursing Associate, Allied Health Professionals (AHPs) Registered Nurses practising for the first time in the United Kingdom, Registrants returning to practice and practitioners significantly changing their area of practice e.g. moving from a nursing home into an acute hospital.
-During this time, they should be supported by an experienced practitioner (a preceptor), to develop their confidence as an independent professional, to refine their knowledge, skills, values and behaviours.
-Having this level of expert support and learning from best practice in a dedicated time frame gives a foundation for lifelong learning and allows nurses, midwives and AHPs to provide effective patient-centred care.
+Preceptorship is a structured programme for the newly qualified Registered Nurse, Registered Midwife, Registered Nursing Associate, Allied Health Professionals (AHPs).
+Registered Nurses/AHPs practising for the first time in the United Kingdom, returning to practice and practitioners significantly changing their area of practice e.g. moving from a nursing home into an acute hospital, are also able to access the preceptorship offer.
+They should be supported by an experienced practitioner (a preceptor), to develop their confidence as an independent professional, in order to refine their knowledge, skills, values and behaviours.
+Having this level of expert support and learning from best practice in a dedicated time frame gives a foundation for lifelong learning and allows nurses and AHPs to provide effective patient-centred care.
+Preceptorship is not a replacement for appraisals or be a substitute for a formal induction and mandatory training.
+(HCPC 2023).